 Nutrition and bone, muscle and joint health are closely related.
 A healthy diet can help you prevent and manage osteoporosis and related musculoskeletal disorders by assisting in the production and maintenance of bone.
 Conversely, if you’re not getting the right nutrients you’re putting yourself at greater risk for bone, muscle and joint disease.

 A lack of calcium could lead to a condition called rickets in children and osteomalacia or osteoporosis in later life.
 Find out if you are getting enough calcium in your diet here.

-Vitamin D is key at it assists your body to absorb calcium – the two go hand in hand.
+Vitamin D is key as it assists your body to absorb calcium – the two go hand-in-hand.

-There are a number of foods, nutrients and vitamins, besides calcium and vitamin D, that help to prevent osteoporosis and contribute to bone, muscle and joint health, including protein, fruits and vegetables, and other vitamins and minerals.
+There are a number of other foods, nutrients and vitamins, besides calcium and vitamin D, that help to prevent osteoporosis and contribute to bone, muscle and joint health, including protein, fruit and vegetables, and other vitamins and minerals:

 Adequate dietary protein is essential for optimal bone mass gain during childhood and adolescence.
 It’s also responsible for preserving bone mass with ageing.
 Lack of protein robs the muscles of strength, which heightens the risk of falls and contributes to poor recovery in patients who have had a fracture.

 Lean red meat, poultry and fish, as well as eggs and dairy foods, are excellent sources of animal protein.
 Vegetable sources of protein include legumes (e.g. lentils, kidney beans), soya products (e.g. tofu), grains, nuts and seeds.

 Fruit and Vegetables

 Fruit and vegetables contain an array of vitamins, minerals, antioxidants and alkaline salts – some or all of which can have a beneficial effect on bone.
 Studies have shown higher fruit and vegetable consumption is associated with beneficial effects on bone density in elderly men and women.

 Other vitamins and minerals

 Magnesium plays an important role in forming bone mineral.
 Magnesium deficiency is rare in well-nourished populations.
 The elderly are sometimes risk of mild magnesium deficiency, as magnesium absorption decreases with age.
 Particularly good sources of magnesium include green vegetables, legumes, nuts, seeds, unrefined grains and fish.